mediaclinic/silverstripe-foldergallery/README.md

-# Foldergallery module for CMS SilverStripe 3
+# cwsoft-foldergallery module for CMS SilverStripe 3.x
 The `cwsoft-foldergallery` module is a light weight folder based gallery for the [CMS SilverStripe 3](http://silverstripe.org) which enables to setup small to medium image galleries with ease.

 ## Features